Unique to the island of Flores, Indonesia, the Ebu Gogo were supposedly small but monstrous human-like creatures.

-One alarming characteristic of these legendary creatures was their ability to swallow things whole – including puppies, piglets and small children.
+One alarming characteristic of these legendary creatures was their ability to swallow things whole – including puppies, piglets, and small children.

 Although the Ebu Gogo seemingly mumbled in their own language, they could apparently also mimic human words in a similar fashion to parrots.

 According to lore, the villagers lived alongside the Ebu Gogo for many years.
-In an effort to get to know them they invited them to join feasts and celebrations.
+In an effort to get to know them, they invited them to join feasts and celebrations.
 This was fine until the Ebu Gogo began to get greedy, stealing crops and killing livestock.
 They even began to kidnap children.

-Because of their destructive and aggressive activities the Ebu Gogo were driven far into the rainforest where they were killed by their human neighbors.
-However, it is thought that one couple survived and they are believed to have hidden from humans, perhaps procreating at a later date.
+Because of their destructive and aggressive activities, the Ebu Gogo were driven far into the rainforest, where they were killed by their human neighbors.
+However, it is thought that one couple survived, and they are believed to have hidden from humans, perhaps procreating at a later date.

 It is believed that the population began to decline rapidly soon after the arrival of Portuguese and Dutch settlers in the 17th century.

-Bizarrely, the remains of a hitherto unknown hominin creature were found on Flores.
-Subsequently given the name Homo floresiensis, it is thought that these “hobbits” lived alongside Homo sapiens on the island.
+Bizarrely, in 2003, the remains of a hitherto unknown hominin creature were found on Flores.
+Subsequently, given the scientific name Homo floresiensis, the species was also colloquially referred to as “hobbits” because their height measured only about four feet.

 Could the legend of the Ebu Gogo have been inspired by these creatures?
 Some natives of Flores still believe the legend is real.

-It is worth noting, however, that in 2004, Chief Epiradus Dhoi Lewa of Boawae, Flores, claimed that people from his village managed to capture a tiny woman with pendulous breasts.
+Since then, there have been stories of random encounters.
+In 2004, Chief Epiradus Dhoi Lewa of Boawae, Flores, claimed that people from his village managed to capture a tiny woman with pendulous breasts.

 The villagers said the woman reached waist height and was very pretty.
 They believe she came down from a cave on a nearby mountain.
-Mysteriously, she managed to escape and the local police have no record of the incident.
+Mysteriously, she managed to escape, and the local police have no record of the incident.

 Where to find

-animalplanet.com, “The Cannibal In the Jungle: When Cultural Memories Meet Science”, accessed September 11 2017,
+animalplanet.com, “The Cannibal In the Jungle: When Cultural Memories Meet Science,” accessed September 11, 2017,

-telegraph.co.uk, “Villagers speak of the small, hairy Ebu Gogo”, accessed September 11 2017,
+telegraph.co.uk, “Villagers speak of the small, hairy Ebu Gogo,” accessed September 11, 2017,

 ancient-origins.net, “Ghosts, Hobbits or Cannibals?
-The Legend of Ebu Gogo, the Secret Tribe of Wild Grandmother Flesheaters”, accessed September 11 2017,
+The Legend of Ebu Gogo, the Secret Tribe of Wild Grandmother Flesheaters”, accessed September 11, 2017,

-exploringlifesmysteries.com, “Cryptozoology Creatures: Animals of Legend”, accessed September 11 2017,
+exploringlifesmysteries.com, “Cryptozoology Creatures: Animals of Legend”, accessed September 11, 2017,

-dianetibert.com, “Deep in the Heart of an Island Forest Lived a Hauflin”, accessed September 11 2017,
+dianetibert.com, “Deep in the Heart of an Island Forest Lived a Hauflin,” accessed September 11, 2017,

 smh.com.au, “Hobbits?
-We’ve got a cave full”, accessed September 11 2017.
+We’ve got a cave full”, accessed September 11, 2017,